muthalpy/MHfinderatDelJct/README.md

 Creats JPG file for deletion spectra

 This pipeline was used to analyze data for Cho and Jinks-Robertson 2019 PNAS manuscript (in press)

+This script was written by Jang-Eun Cho and Muthana Al Abo.